 It provides a vital online platform for discussion and debate about issues that are topical, perhaps troubling, and where the Society’s diligence and expertise might make all the difference.

-Our three newsletters a year are much appreciated for the range of their coverage and in-depth analysis of our dedicated work to protect and preserve our Green Belt; improve our town centres; and raise design standards in new housing and public and commercial buildings.
+Our four Newsletters a year are much appreciated for the range of their coverage and in-depth analysis of our dedicated work to protect and preserve our Green Belt; improve our town centres; and raise design standards in new housing and public and commercial buildings.

 The Society’s work is all the more important given the demise of our local newspapers, the lack of original reporting and the challenges residents face in attempting to hold to account our local authorities and public institutions.

 In recent months the Society has been analysing Transport for London’s plans to build up to 450 homes on land around the High Barnet underground station; we spent many weeks marshalling our case for objecting to the application to build 150 homes in the fields and woods of the Whalebones estate in breach of Conservation Area policy; and our volunteers succeeded in identifying 45 buildings in Chipping Barnet that have been added to Barnet Council’s Local List of buildings of historic or architectural interest.